-Information Systems core
+Information Systems Core Curriculum

 You will also choose one of the following to complete the Information Systems core.

-Information Systems Specialization
+Information Systems Specialization Electives

 The master's program includes four electives that allow you to explore an area of interest in greater depth.
 Students seeking a more structured approach can use some of those elective courses to pursue one of the concentrations listed below.